front-end-intermediate/session-2/readme.md

 }
 ```

+We are using `append` here so the stories will appear at the bottom of the page.

-Create a section heading div:
+Create a section heading div and `prepend` the generated html to _that_ so we can have nice category headers:

 ```js
 function renderStories(stories, title) {